usalu/SemIO/README.md

 `(Invoke-WebRequest -Uri https://install.python-poetry.org -UseBasicParsing).Content | python -`

+> If `poetry` is not found, you might want to add the path to your environmental variables.

 Then you can `build.ps1` in the Powershell and add your full path `LOCAL_PATH\dotnet\Semio.Grasshopper\Debug\net48` to your GrasshopperDeveloperSettings ⚙️

 # 📊 Stats